 When Mother Teresa of Calcutta prayed, she would thank god for things as already answered.
 Gratitude is a powerful tool to get what you want in life.
-It’s about to be happy about what you have, appreciate anything in your life even it is bad or good.
+It’s about to be happy, what you have and overall appreciate anything in your life even it is bad or good.

 “We should certainly count our blessings, but we should also make our blessings count.”
 Neal A. Maxwell